 Credits

-Students will receive course credit if all tasks and evidence required in a seminar are completed.
-Seminars will result in 0.25 credits.
-Students will need to complete a combination of seminars and workshops in content areas to meet the credit requirements.
+In order to receive course credit in a seminar, students must complete and turn in all tasks and evidence.
+Each seminar course will earn 0.25 credits.
+Students will complete a combination of seminars in content areas to meet the credit requirements.

 Seminar Grading